saksham21-code/vance-yahoo-finance-scraper/task2/subtask_1/README.md

 ### Console Logs
 ![Console Logs](../img/console_logs.png)

-## Example Output
+## limitations

--The scraping URL is called without any query parameter checking (i.e may be called twice if we hit the API for same parameter twice)
+- The scraping URL is called without any query parameter checking (i.e may be called twice if we hit the API for same parameter twice)
--This results in the database string redundant duplicate data -The qyery API also calls the DB and checks for the passed parameters, hence the redundant/duplicate data is called and fetched N number of times.
+- This results in the database string redundant duplicate data
+- The qyery API also calls the DB and checks for the passed parameters, hence the redundant/duplicate data is called and fetched N number of times.

 ## Contact